Call Today! Free Immediate Response (818) 781-1570

 Review of Court Appearances During a Criminal Case

-While most readers will be familiar from television and movies with a jury trial in a criminal case, the reality is that the vast majority of appearances which a defendant and their attorney make before the court in the course of a California criminal case are not jury trial dates.
+While most readers will be familiar from television and movies with a jury trial in a criminal case, the reality is that the vast majority of appearances that a defendant and their attorney make before the court in the course of a California criminal case are not jury trial dates.

-This article from our Los Angeles criminal defense attorneys discuss the process in both California state and federal court from the first appearance up to, but not including, a jury trial, if any, and the sentencing hearing.
+This article from our Los Angeles criminal defense attorneys discusses the process in both California state and federal court from the first appearance up to, but not including, a jury trial, if any, and the sentencing hearing.

 Arraignments and Pretrial Hearings in California Criminal Cases